HORTICULTURAL MARKETING BHT304

 This is a comprehensive well-rounded course that offers the horticultural marketing manager or small business owner what they need to be successful in this essential component of business management.

 This subject covers the theoretical and practical importance of marketing in the horticultural industry, including topics such as: marketing processes, methods, strategies and research.
-Practical components cover topics such as: advertising, promotions, signs, customer relations, pricing strategy, labeling, transport, product presentation, developing customer service policy and customer satisfaction questionnaires.
+Practical components cover topics such as: advertising, promotions, signs, customer relations, pricing strategy, labelling, transport, product presentation, developing customer service policy and customer satisfaction questionnaires.

 COURSE STRUCTURE